cjlucas/ruby-easytag/README.md

-EasyTag is an abstraction layer to the powerful [TagLib](http://taglib.github.io/) library.
-This project is designed to provide a simple and consistent API regardless of file format.
+EasyTag is an abstraction layer to the [TagLib](http://taglib.github.io/) audio tagging library.
+It is designed to provide a simple and consistent API regardless of file format being read.

 A quick reference to which attributes are currently supported can be found [here](https://github.com/cjlucas/ruby-easytag/wiki/Currently-Supported-Attributes).